scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** Fire

 You launch a ball of fire centered at a target point in range you can see.
 The fireball explodes on impact, hitting all creatures in a 5x5 area.
 Creatures must make a Dexterity save against your spellcasting.
-On failure they take 2 wounds, plus a wound die on crit, or half damage (rounding down) on success.
+On failure they take 2 wounds, plus a wound die on a critical, or half damage (rounding down) on success.

 Add a wound die for every level above 3rd.